-- Boophone disticha (gifbol) plants that are easily identified should be located, rescued and replanted in areas of similar habitat where there will be no development. - Acacia erioloba (Camel Thorn) trees must be planted in 'green spaces' to compensate for any lost to the development and construction of houses. - As per Section 7.10.3 above, Camel Thorn trees that will not be cleared, must be protected during construction activities and must be propertly demarcated as "no-go areas".

-- The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
+- The position of each dwelling must be micro-sited to accommodate the individuals of Vachellia erioloba where possible. - As per Section 7.10.3 above, Vachellia erioloba trees that will not be cleared, must be protected during construction activities and must be propertly demarcated as "no-go areas". - The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
 Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
 Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.10.26).